sekika/unsatfit/docs/install.md

 python3 -m pip install unsatfit
 ```

-Now you can use unsatfit library.
-[Sample code](code.md) is shown to show how to use.
+Now you can use unsatfit library in your Python code.
+[Sample code](code.md) is available.

 ## Version control
 - Latest release can be checked by [release history](https://pypi.org/project/unsatfit/#history).